neyralab/client-gateway/README.md

 await crypter.encodeExistingFile(
     file,
-    dispatch,
-    getFileContent,
-    encryptExistingFileCallback,
-    catchErrorCallback,
-    updateFilePropertyCallback,
     getImagePreviewEffect,
     getKeysByWorkspace,
-    updateProgressCallback,
     saveEncryptedFileKeys,
-    getOneTimeToken
+    getOneTimeToken,
+    getDownloadOTT,
+    callback
 )

 1. Encrypts existing file and updates isClientsideEncrypted property of current file

 Accepts:
 1. file - current file that is supposed to be encrypted and updated
-2. dispatch - redux dispatch required for UI updates
-3. getFileContent - callback function that returns current file's content that is than chunked, encrypted and swapped
-4. encryptExistingFileCallback - first dispatch callback that update the following information when swapping is started - handleEncryptFileError(undefined) uploadActions.uploadFile({ ...file, size: arrayBuffer.byteLength })
-    encryptExistingFile(true)
-5. catchErrorCallback - second dispatch callback that update the following information if any error occurs- remove progress from localStorage handleEncryptFileError(slug) encryptExistingFile(undefined)
-6. updateFilePropertyCallback - updates file's 'isClientsideEncrypted' property to true
-7. getImagePreviewEffect - callback function that return current file thumbnail (image/video) to be generated on frontend and saved on /chunked/thumb/{slug}
+2. getImagePreviewEffect - callback function that return current file thumbnail (image/video) to be generated on frontend and saved on /chunked/thumb/{slug}
-8. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
+3. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
-9. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
-10. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
+4. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
-11. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed and for swapping chunks on /chunked/swap/{slug};
+5. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed and for swapping chunks on /chunked/swap/{slug};
+6. getDownloadOTT - used to get OTT & endpoint for downloading previous unencrypted file;
+7. callback - redux callback dispatches that accepts type and params parameters;

 ### Decrypt chunk